Yusfuu/Lightweight-PHP-Framework-For-Web-and-APIs/README.md

 ```
 1. Clone/download this folder to your computer.
 2. create .env file
-3. copy content in enf-exampl in .env file
+3. copy content from env-example to .env file
 4. config .env file
 5. Voila!
 Enjoy development.